Angelica gigas: Description

 The plant is a biennial that flowers in the months of July to August in dark purple umbels and selfseeds abundantly when the seeds have ripened.

 Cultivation

 Giant angelica prefers moist soil and full sun or semishade.
 The plant is best propagated through seeds in the spring or through transplantation of selfseeded seedlings.

 Chemical components

 Research in 2007 has isolated a chemical from the root of the plant, a coumarin derivative called decursin, that may have anti-androgenic properties in vitro.
+It also inhibits CYP2J2.

 In 2013, the main substance decursin, decursinol angelate (its isomer), JH714 (the ether form) and epoxide decursin (the epoxide form) were analyzed in vitro and in vivo.
 CYP isoforms were inhibited more than 50%.
 There was good blood brain barrier permeability in rats after oral administration of all but epoxide.
 Pharmacokinetic studies after oral and intravenous administration of 10 mg/kg showed that after 8 hours all test compounds stayed in the gastrointestinal tract at more than 1.5% of the dose and less than 0.5% was excreted in urine.